 However, some challenges cause unsatisfied implementation on the rights of persons with disabilities.
 It’s shown on the following reasons, namely:

 Inadequate policy frameworks and regulations to implement Law No. 8 Year 2016 concerning Persons with Disabilities.
 Ministries and agencies have drafted several derivative regulations for the law both at the ministry and government levels to implement Law No. 8 Year 2016.
 As of 2019, the government has completed the Ministry of Social Affairs Regulation on Disability Card and undertakes the finalization of other mandated regulations under Law No. 8 Year 2016.
 Law No. 8 Year 2016 is a comprehensive Law and has accommodated the rights of persons with disabilities in Indonesia.
 Nevertheless, several evaluations note that despite this progressive law, persons with psychosocial disabilities are not able to exercise their rights to legal capacity (incompetence) the Court decision.
-Persons with psychosocial disabilities encourage the fulfilment of Law No. 8 Year 2016 following CRPD to ensure the persons with disabilites have legal capacity in Indonesia, especially mentioned in Article 32 – 35 of Law No. 8 Year 2016.
+Persons with psychosocial disabilities encourage the fulfilment of Law No. 8 Year 2016 following CRPD to ensure the persons with disabilities have legal capacity in Indonesia, especially mentioned in Article 32 – 35 of Law No. 8 Year 2016.

 Table of List of Government Regulations